Turns out, being a Supreme connoisseur does not provide me with health insurance.

 So here I am pursuing my backup career.

 After some additional agency experience, I decided it was time to make what is known in the creative industry as the “New York leap” (disclaimer: I have never actually heard anyone call it that).
 The city of the brightest lights—aka digital billboards—had called my name since school, so back up north I headed, this time for a city with a little more pizza and a little less snow.
 So now, settled into my NYC closet apartment and fueled by dollar slices and Blue Bottle coffee, I begin the next phase of my professional journey with my sights set on what work the creative capital of the world has to offer.
+If you somehow made it all the way to here, you’re caught up—this is what I want you to ask me about.

 Believe it or not, I’m a real person too, and aside from the breeze of cross-country moving, life hands me all the busyness I need.
 To combat this, I adhere to a minimalist work aesthetic whenever possible.
 I will try to avoid design clichés here, suffice to say the more white space, the better.
 You know what, the space can be any color.
 What’s important is that there’s more of it.